Undergraduate Tuition & Financial Aid

 Associate & Bachelor’s Aid*

-All steps should be completed at least ONE MONTH prior to the start of classes:
+All steps should be completed prior to starting classes:

 - Complete the Free Application for Federal Student Aid (FAFSA)